Dodge Hornet: Overview

-The Hornet was released in August 2022.
-It is Dodge's first all-new model in over a decade, following the discontinuation of the mid-size Journey crossover.
-The vehicle’s exterior design was led by Jeff Gale, the son of former Chrysler design executive Tom Gale.
+The Hornet was revealed in August 2022 as a 2023 model year vehicle.
+It was Dodge's first all-new model in over a decade, following the discontinuation of the mid-size Journey crossover, and its compact SUV since the discontinuation of the Jeep Liberty-based Dodge Nitro in 2011.
+The vehicle's exterior design was led by Jeff Gale, the son of former Chrysler design executive Tom Gale.

-The Hornet is manufactured at the Stellantis factory in Pomigliano d'Arco, Italy, alongside the Tonale.
+The Hornet was manufactured at the Stellantis factory in Pomigliano d'Arco, Italy, alongside its platform mate, the Alfa Romeo Tonale.
 It is structurally based on the Stellantis Small Wide 4x4 LWB platform, which is also utilized by the Jeep Compass (MP).
-The Hornet is offered exclusively with an all-wheel-drive (AWD) configuration, distinguishing it from the Tonale, which offers front-wheel-drive in some global markets.
-It is available in four primary trim levels: GT (entry), GT Plus (entry with luxury trim), R/T (plug-in hybrid), and R/T Plus (plug-in hybrid with luxury trim).
-It is the first plug-in hybrid vehicle (PHEV) by Dodge, and the R/T trim features dual electric motors.
+The Hornet was offered exclusively with all-wheel-drive (AWD) and sold exclusively in the North American market, distinguishing it from the Tonale, which offers front-wheel-drive and is marketed in other global markets.

+The Dodge Hornet was available in four trim levels: GT (entry-level), GT Plus (entry-level with luxury trim), R/T (plug-in hybrid), and R/T Plus (plug-in hybrid with luxury trim).
+The GT trims were available with the 2.0 L I4 engine and a nine-speed automatic transmission producing 268 hp, while the R/T trim was the first plug-in hybrid vehicle (PHEV) marketed by Dodge and featured dual electric motors mated to a 1.3 L I4 and a six-speed automatic for a total of 288 hp.

-The Hornet also has different specifications, pricing, and features compared to the Tonale.
+The Hornet also had different specifications, pricing, and features compared to the Tonale.
 According to Dodge, the Hornet R/T has a range of over 30 mi.
-Equipped with the 268 hp turbocharged engine in the GT trim, the Hornet can go from 0 to 60 mph in 6.1 seconds.
-The R/T trim also features a "PowerShot" mode, which delivers a temporary boost of 25 horsepower, to achieve a 0 to 60 mph acceleration in 5.6 seconds.
+Equipped with the 2.0 L turbocharged engine in the GT trim, the Hornet can go from 0 to 60 mph in 6.1 seconds, while the R/T trim with a 1.3 L I4 also features a "PowerShot" mode, which delivers a temporary boost of 25 hp, to achieve a 0 to 60 mph acceleration in 5.6 seconds.